Mormons

-Mormons are a religious and cultural group related to Mormonism, the principal branch of the Latter Day Saint movement started by Joseph Smith in upstate New York during the Second Great Awakening.
+Mormons are a religious and cultural group related to Mormonism, the theology and religious tradition of the Latter Day Saint movement started by Joseph Smith in upstate New York during the Second Great Awakening.
 After Smith's death in 1844, the movement split into several groups following different leaders; the majority followed Brigham Young, while smaller groups followed Sidney Rigdon and James Strang.
 Many who did not follow Young eventually merged into the Community of Christ, led by Smith’s son, Joseph Smith III.
 The term Mormon typically refers to members of the Church of Jesus Christ of Latter-day Saints (LDS Church), the largest branch, which followed Brigham Young.
 People who identify as Mormons may also be independently religious, secular, and non-practicing or belong to other denominations.

-Since 2018, the LDS Church has expressed the desire that its followers be referred to as members of The Church of Jesus Christ of Latter-day Saints, or just members, if the identity of the church is made clear previously in the context, as the term Mormon can be considered offensive by the community.
+Since 2018, the LDS Church has expressed the desire that its followers be referred to as members of The Church of Jesus Christ of Latter-day Saints, or just members, if the identity of the church is made clear previously in the context, as the term Mormon has derogatory origins.
 (Note: The term "Latter-day" refers to the last dispensation, and "Saints" is the same denomination used at the time of Jesus in the New Testament.)

 Members have developed a strong sense of community that stems from their doctrine and history.
 One of the central doctrinal issues that defined Mormonism in the 19th century was the practice of plural marriage, a form of religious polygamy.
 From 1852 until 1904, when the LDS Church banned the practice, many members who had followed Brigham Young to the Utah Territory openly practiced polygamy.
-Members dedicate significant time and resources to serving in their churches.
-A prominent practice among young and retired members of the LDS Church is to serve a full-time proselytizing mission.
+Members are expected to dedicate significant time and resources to serving in their churches.
+A notable practice among both young and retired members of the LDS Church is to serve a full-time proselytizing mission.
 Members have a health code that eschews alcoholic beverages, tobacco, tea, coffee, and addictive substances.
 They tend to be very family-oriented and have strong connections across generations and with extended family, reflecting their belief that families can be sealed together beyond death.
-Members also adhere to a law of chastity, requiring abstention from sexual relations outside heterosexual marriage and fidelity within marriage.
+Members are expected to adhere to a law of chastity, requiring abstention from sexual relations outside heterosexual marriage and fidelity within marriage.

 Mormons identify as Christian, but some non-Mormons consider church members to be non-Christian because some of their beliefs differ from those of Nicene Christianity.
 They believe that Christ's church was restored through Joseph Smith and is guided by living prophets and apostles.
 Members believe in the Bible and other books of scripture, such as the Book of Mormon.
 They have a unique view of cosmology and believe that all people are literal spirit children of God: they believe that returning to God requires following the example of Jesus Christ and accepting his atonement through repentance and ordinances such as baptism.